 Please attention that only certain ports of entry are opened for visa-free transit passengers in each city/region of China.
 Besides, foreign travelers need to exit from designated ports as regulated.
 For example, only Xian Xianyang International Airport allows the entry and exit when using the 72-Hour Visa-free Transit in Xian.

 Which countries can enjoy China’s visa-free transit?
 Since January 1, 2013, China firstly carried out the 72-Hour Visa Free Transit Policy in Beijing & Shanghai for nations from 45 foreign countries.
 At that time, the transit passengers are only allowed to enter from aviation ports and move within administrative area of Beijing or Shanghai.
 Later, the 72-Hour Transit Visa Exemption was extended to Guangzhou, Chengdu and more cities, more ports and larger area of movement.
 Now, it applies to nations from 53 foreign countries in 4 continents, which is precisely the same list of 144-Hour Visa-free Transit Policy. (updated on May 1, 2019)

-Austria, Belgium, Czech, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Monaco.
+Austria, Belgium, Czech, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 United States, Canada, Brazil, Mexico, Argentina, and the Republic of Chile.

 South Korea, Japan, Singapore, Brunei, the United Arab Emirates, and Qatar.